IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

 ## Reference Implementation

 If you want to dive into an actual working example, you can find a [reference mod](https://github.com/IsaacScript/isaacscript-mod-example) on GitHub that creates a new custom stage called "Slaughterhouse".
-This is a real minimal mod, with only one room per floor shape.
+This is a minimal mod, with only one room per floor shape, using the code snippets that we have already seen above.

 <br />